sebdah/dynamic-dynamodb/docs/configuration_options.rst

 Configuration options
 =====================

 The sections below describe the various options available in the Dynamic DynamoDB configuration file.
-See :ref:`_example_configuration_file <Example configuration>` for an example configuration file.
+See :ref:`_example_configuration <Example configuration>` for an example configuration file.

 Global configuration
 --------------------